Siddhesh51099/IoT-Enabled_Driver_Safety_And_Crash_Detection_System/README.md

 ### 1. Wokwi Simulation

-1. Open `Wokwi/wokwi-project.txt` and follow the URL to load the project in Wokwi.
+1. Import `Wokwi/diagram.json` into the Wokwi editor to load your ESP32 circuit.
-2. Verify that `diagram.json` renders your ESP32 board with all peripherals.
-3. In the Wokwi editor, copy `Wokwi/sketch.ino` into the Arduino sketch pane.
+2. Copy `Wokwi/sketch.ino` into the Arduino sketch pane.
-4. **Fill in your credentials**: open `sketch.ino` and replace these placeholders with your values
+3. **Fill in your credentials**: open `sketch.ino` and replace these placeholders with your values
    ```cpp
    // WiFi Credentials
    const char* ssid = "WiFi_SSID";